varshithakjayappa/microservice-application/microservices-architect-config-starter/zuul-api-gateway/README.md

 Zuul uses a range of different types of filters that enables us to quickly and nimbly apply functionality to our edge service.
 These filters help us perform the following functions:

  - Authentication and Security — identifying authentication requirements for each resource and rejecting requests that do not satisfy them.
-We will have a centralized security implementation which will be applied to all incoming requests
- - Load Balancing — Zuul uses Netflix Ribbon to discover all the instances of a service from the Eureka Service Discovery Server.
-It automatically finds the physical locations of each service instance and redirects the requests to the actual services holding the resources to be accessed.
  - Insights and Monitoring — tracking meaningful data and statistics at the edge in order to give us an accurate view of production.
  - Dynamic Routing — dynamically routing requests to different backend